 He said that the travelers who come to Fanning are typically adventure seekers who love to surf, snorkel and fish in an unpopulated and noncommercial location.
 And he can provide a long list of positive reviews from travelers who have vacationed on Fanning Island with Pegasus.

-I asked if he would consider any kind of refund.
+I asked if he would consider any kind of refund or credit.
 And he surprised me with a resolution that I believe far exceeds anything that you should have expected in this situation.

 Pegasus Lodges manages a group of properties around the world.
 Based on what he now knows about you and your traveling style, he believes that you would be more suited for Pinnacles on Telo in Indonesia.